googleapis/java-retail/samples/interactive-tutorials/README.md

 To run a code sample from the Cloud Shell, you need to be authenticated using the service account credentials.

-1. Login with your user credentials.
-    ```bash
-    gcloud auth login
-    ```

-1. Type `Y` and press **Enter**.
-Click the link in a Terminal.
-A browser window should appear asking you to log in using your Gmail account.

-1. Provide the Google Auth Library with access to your credentials and paste the code from the browser to the Terminal.

 1. Upload your service account key JSON file and use it to activate the service account:

     ```bash